stakater-lab/docker-training/labs/02-networking/commands.md

 `docker inspect --format='{{.NetworkSettings.Networks.mybridge.IPAddress}}' hello-world-front`

-Call the frontend application endpoint with curl or open in browser
+Call the frontend application endpoint with curl or open in browser, using the ip address from the previous step.

 `curl http://<ip-address>:5000/`

 ### Step 4

-Lookup the records on the nameserver
+Get the nameserver IP address

 `docker exec hello-world-front cat /etc/resolv.conf`

+Lookup the records on the nameserver, using the nameserver ip from the previous step

 `docker exec hello-world-front nslookup hello-world-back <nameserver-ip>`